Patient Rights & Responsibilities

-- Know what's medically wrong and how we can help you get better.
-We'll also tell you the things you'll need to know when you get home so that you can stay well.
+- Know what is medically wrong and how we can help you get better.
+We will also tell you the things you will need to know when you get home so that you can stay well.

 - Know the names of your doctors and nurses.

 - Receive care in a safe environment free from all forms of abuse neglect or harassment.

 - Be free from restraints and seclusion in any form that is not medically necessary.

 - Say "no" to anything we suggest.